-Vera is the blogger behind one of the most popular interior design and food blogs in Germany, Nicest Things.
+Vera is the blogger behind one of the most popular interior design blogs in Germany, Nicest Things.
 Vera tried out RoomSketcher, recreating her own beautiful living room, testing out different RoomSketcher functions and features, and even managed to avoid a wall color disaster!
-Here’s her thoughts on RoomSketcher!
+Here are her thoughts on RoomSketcher.

 I wonder why I’ve never discovered RoomSketcher before!
-It’s a must have if you’re like me: crazy for renovation, redecorating and refurnishing!
-All you do is log in and you’re ready to start!
+It’s a must-have if you’re like me: crazy for renovation, redecorating and refurbishing.
+All you do is download the RoomSketcher App and you’re ready to start!
 You can create floor plans, choose flooring and wall colors, play around with different furniture and decorate… And then you can see everything in 3D!

 Below, you can see parts of our living room, followed by 3D snapshots of my design in RoomSketcher.
 It’s amazing how detailed you can be when you’re planning or redesigning your apartment, especially as you need zero technical knowledge to use the tool!
 You simply draw up your floor plan, put in windows and doors, drag and drop furniture into the floor plan, and rotate and move them as you want… It doesn’t require more than a few clicks.

 As you can see, there’s quite a lot of real brand furniture in RoomSketcher from companies and designers you’ll know of.
 The product library contains everything from classic and well-known Ikea items like the Expedit shelves, to more high-end items like Marimekko pillows, Smeg fridges, Arne Jacobsen chairs and even Kitchen Aid appliances, and the library is constantly being updated with new items!